Being active during the coronavirus outbreak

 Is cycling the right fit for me?

 Cycling is a great, fun way to keep active and burn calories without putting too much pressure on your joints.
 Compared to running and other aerobic activities, cycling is really low impact.
-You could ride around your local park, up the street to the shops or round to a friend or neighbours house.
+You could ride around your local park or up the street to the shops.
 It’s a really simple and healthy way to get from A to B.